AxsKramer/cryptocurrencies-react/README.md

 # Cryptocurrencies React using Crypto Compare API and Style Components.
-This project shows different cryptos and  prices depends on the fiat money.
+This project shows different cryptos and  prices depends on the fiat money selected.

 #### Inline code